FlyJingFish/AndroidAOP/README_EN.md

 ## In addition, this library also supports you to make aspects by yourself, which is very simple to implement!

-### This library implements custom aspects through two annotations: @AndroidAopPointCut and @AndroidAopMatchClassMethod.
+### This library implements custom aspects through two annotations: @AndroidAopPointCut、 @AndroidAopMatchClassMethod and @AndroidAopReplaceClass

 #### 1. **@AndroidAopPointCut** is used to make aspects in the form of annotations on the method.
 The above annotations are all made through this.
 [Please see the wiki document for detailed usage](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopPointCut)